amudgil-dev/alloc-algo-pofiler/README.md

 ### Open-Source Simulation Platform

-This simulation platform is open-source and intended for researchers and hobbyists in the field of distributed computing.
+This simulation platform is open-source and intended for researchers and hobbyists in the field of queuing theory and distributed computing.
 It allows users to profile their own resource allocation algorithms under various workloads and traffic conditions.

 **Key Features:**
-- Customizable workload scenarios
 - Performance profiling for resource allocation algorithms
-- Comparison of theoretical models with practical results
+- graphs for comparison and visualisation
+- Customizable workload scenarios through defining various job types

 By providing this tool, we aim to foster innovation in resource provisioning algorithms and contribute to more efficient utilization of compute resources in distributed systems.## Context on the Project

-Unprecedented demands are being placed on compute resources due to HPC jobs such as next-gen machine learning.
-Distributed systems rely on resource provisioning algorithms to parallelise these jobs across many nodes; however, traditional algorithms are unlikely to perform optimally, resulting in an inefficient and costly waste of resources.

-This research aims to:

-1. Design the optimal algorithm for parallelisable tasks under real-world workloads.
-2. Validate theoretical expectations with results from system simulations.

-### Open-Source Simulation Platform

-This simulation platform is open-source and intended for researchers and hobbyists in the field of distributed computing.
-It allows users to profile their own resource allocation algorithms under various workloads and traffic conditions.

-**Key Features:**
-- Customizable workload scenarios
-- Performance profiling for resource allocation algorithms
-- Comparison of theoretical models with practical results

-By providing this tool, we aim to foster innovation in resource provisioning algorithms and contribute to more efficient utilization of compute resources in distributed systems.

 # Job Market Simulation Model
 app/models/jump_model.py